-- 4. The deadlines for handing in the Internship Agreement to the administration of the Quantitative Economics programme are - a. the 15th of February (or the following Monday, if the 15th of February is a Saturday or Sunday) for internships commencing in March, - b. the 15th of March (or the following Monday, if the 15th of March is a Saturday or Sunday) for internships commencing in April, - c. the 15th of April (or the following Monday, if the 15th of April is a Saturday or Sunday) for internships commencing in May, - d. the 15th of May (or the following Monday, if the 15th of May is a Saturday or Sunday) for internships commencing in June. - 5.
-After the student and the internship organization signs the agreement, it should be presented to the administrator of the Quantitative Economics programme (currently, Ms. Emilija Stakutytė, room 412).
-After that, the vice-dean signs the agreement, and students will be informed when they can collect two original copies of the agreement (one for the student and one for the internship organization). - 6.
-The student will be allocated an academic internship supervisor up to at most one working day after the relevant deadline, stated in Point 4 above, by the Quantitative Economics programme administration from the pool of lecturers active in teaching in the Quantitative Economics programme.
+- 3. Students have to hand in the Internship Agreement to the coordinator of the Quantitative Economics programme (currently, Ms. Miglė Gerčaitė, migle.gercaite@evaf.vu.lt) at least ten working days before the start of the internship. - 4.
+After the student and the internship organisation signs the agreement, it should be presented to the coordinator of the Quantitative Economics programme (currently, Ms. Miglė Gerčaitė, migle.gercaite@evaf.vu.lt).
+After that, the vice-dean signs the agreement, and students will be informed when they can collect two original copies of the agreement (one for the student and one for the internship organisation). - 5.
+The student will be allocated an academic internship supervisor up to at most one working day after the relevant deadline, stated in Point 3 above, by the Quantitative Economics programme administration from the pool of lecturers active in teaching in the Quantitative Economics programme.
 The default option is to assign the student's academic advisor to this role, unless either the student or the academic advisor objects.
-Such objection shall be done in written form (i.e. e-mail) to the administrator of the Quantitative Economics programme (currently, Ms. Emilija Stakutytė, room 412) by the student or the academic advisor, respectively, until the relevant deadline in Point 4 above. - 7.
-The organization shall nominate a professional internship supervisor that supervises the summer internship on the organization's side.
-The professional internship supervisor must not be the same person as the academic internship supervisor. - 8.
-The summer internship student shall make sure to meet her/his academic internship supervisor at least once during the summer internship period and at least once after the end of the summer internship.
-An additional task of the supervisor is to aid the summer internship student with writing the report and thus she/he should be available for questions from the summer internship student regarding the report. - 9.
-Students, who are not able to sign the Internship Agreement due to serious reasons or who have found an internship position in a foreign country, have to present an official confirmation letter from the accepting organization.
-The official confirmation letter should be addressed to the Dean of the Faculty of Economics and Business Administration by the authorities of the internship organization.
-The official confirmation letter has to include the official details of the organization and has to be signed and stamped by the authorities of the internship organization.
-The official confirmation letter should also include the following information: - a. the exact dates of the summer internship; - b. the agreement of the Internship organization to assign a professional internship supervisor, their position in the organization, name, and surname (contact details can also be included); - c. the confirmation of the internship organization, that it will provide the student with the necessary conditions for carrying out the internship.
+Such objection shall be done in written form (i.e. e-mail) to the administrator of the Quantitative Economics programme (currently, Ms. Miglė Gerčaitė, migle.gercaite@evaf.vu.lt) by the student or the academic advisor, respectively, until the relevant deadline in Point 3 above. - 6.
+The organisation shall nominate a professional internship supervisor that supervises the internship on the organisation's side.
+The professional internship supervisor must not be the same person as the academic internship supervisor. - 7.
+The internship student shall make sure to meet her/his academic internship supervisor at least once during the internship period and at least once after the end of the internship.
+An additional task of the supervisor is to aid the internship student with writing the report and thus she/he should be available for questions from the internship student regarding the report. - 8.
+Students, who are not able to sign the Internship Agreement due to serious reasons or who have found an internship position in a foreign country, have to present an official confirmation letter from the accepting organisation.
+The official confirmation letter should be addressed to the Dean of the Faculty of Economics and Business Administration by the authorities of the internship organisation.
+The official confirmation letter has to include the official details of the organisation and has to be signed and stamped by the authorities of the internship organisation.
+The official confirmation letter should also include the following information: - a. the exact dates of the internship; - b. the agreement of the Internship organisation to assign a professional internship supervisor, their position in the organisation, name, and surname (contact details can also be included); - c. the confirmation of the internship organisation, that it will provide the student with the necessary conditions for carrying out the internship.